RQuarx/aurgh/README.md

 ## Features

+> [!INFO]
+> AURGH is **not** a pacman frontend, nor is it a frontend of any other helpers.
+> AURGH tries to be independent from any other available frontend.

 - [x] Basic searching of AUR packages.
 - [x] Package information on each package list.
 - [x] Cross compatible with GTK3 and GTK4.